 4. Mood Swings

-Mood swings are common PMS symptoms.
-Many women experience a rollercoaster ride with respect to their moods.
-They tend to cry, feel low, suddenly overwhelmed, or extremely happy and sensitive.
+Mood swings are a common PMS symptom.
+Many women experience a rollercoaster of emotions before they start their period.
+They tend to cry, feel low, overwhelmed, extremely happy, and generally sensitive.

 Some women feel extremely exhausted before their periods, even when they have not indulged in any strenuous activity.